Dongguan Hanji: Later history

 Until the seventh century, the Dongguan Hanji was considered the standard history of the Eastern Han.
 It was regularly grouped with the Shiji and Hanshu as the "three histories" (Sanshi, 三史).
 The Dongguan Hanji was used as the main source for all subsequently compiled histories of the Eastern Han, including Fan Ye's Book of the Later Han.
-The Dongguan Hanji gradually faded in importance during the Tang dynasty, especially after Crown Prince Li Xian sponsored a commentary on the Book of the Later Han.
+The Dongguan Hanji gradually faded in importance during the Tang dynasty, especially after Emperor Gaozong's crown prince Li Xian sponsored a commentary on the Book of the Later Han.

 Once the Dongguan Hanji was replaced as a standard history, large parts of it began to be lost.
 The Book of Sui lists the text as having the original 143 volumes.
 By the Tang, it had been reduced to 127 or 126 volumes.
 By the Song dynasty, there were only 8 volumes remaining.
 By the Ming dynasty it had been largely lost as a separate complete work.
 The editors of the Siku Quanshu recovered 24 volumes from the Yongle Encyclopedia and other sources.